mike-moores/tdd-bowling-kata/README.md

 ## Test 4: Spare frames

+**From this point forward you will be writing the tests yourself!**

 Now let's add a test for scoring a spare.
 To do this, we're going to need the next frame as well.
 You'll need to pass two arguments to `scoreFrame()`.

 ```js